 Soteria Doors has been serving the New Zealand building and construction industry for more than 20 years with innovative and personalised fire door solutions that meet the needs of the market on both appearance and performance.
 “We specialise in assisting architects with designing and manufacturing fire doors for commercial projects across the country.
-Our products are pretty well-established in the market; the highlight is probably our 30- and 60-Minute Interior Fire Doors range.
+Our products are pretty well-established in the market; the most well-known is probably our 30- and 60-Minute Interior Fire Doors range.
 These are great for spaces like apartments, rest homes, and hospitals, and they can be provided with different finishes to suit each project.”

-The key to achieving the right fire door solution is to connect with Soteria early, Harvey says, as this can head off compliance or specification challenges and provide the opportunity to develop a bespoke solution for your project.
+The key to achieving the right fire door solution is to connect with Soteria early, Harvey says.
+This can head off compliance or specification challenges, highlight the right solution from Soteria’s standard range, and provide the opportunity to develop a bespoke solution for your project.
 “We have a 7-step process that we walk through with our customers to save them time and reduce risk in the fire door design and specification process.
-This kicks off with an initial consultation to understand their design intent.
-Then we move into a specification and design review, which is where we assess any plans or specs they’ve already done.
-At this stage, we generally get a good understanding of what they’re trying to achieve, and we can provide advice from a compliance perspective about anything that might trip them up.
+With this method, we are able to provide an integrated approach from the early design phase and offer tangible cost and time savings for architects.
+Gaining an early understanding of what you’re trying to achieve, we are able to offer compliance without compromise.
+By working through this proprietary methodology together, we can enable projects to achieve the look and functionality they want with fully compliant systems that won’t incur questions or delays from their local authority.”

 Soteria backs their products up with rigorous testing through Fire-TS Lab in Auckland and BRANZ in Wellington, ensuring that everything they make, no matter how unique, is compliant with the 4520:2010 NZ standard.
 “This is critical for both insurance and compliance purposes, which is why all of our standard range comes pre-tested.
 But we also work with clients to create and test bespoke designs that sit outside of standard parameters.
 We currently have a high-end rest home project that wanted something quite specific.
 There was nothing on the market that could provide exactly what they wanted; with Soteria’s tailored approach, we were able to come up with a design that met their needs and test it specifically for their project.
 We’re seeing more of those bespoke designs in recent years, and our message to architects and designers would be that we can achieve what they want as long as they engage with us early.”